Arize-ai/phoenix/docs/use-cases/troubleshooting-llm-retrieval-with-vector-stores.md

 ---
 description: >-
-  Start answering questions such as: Are there queries that don’t have context embeddings?
+  Helps answer questions such as: Are there queries that don’t have sufficient context?
 Should you add more context for these queries to get better answers?
   Or can you change your embeddings?
 ---

 # Troubleshooting LLM Search and Retrieval with Vector Stores